Coronado lifeguard tower honors hometown hero.

 I live in downtown San Diego and love to walk around with my camera!
 You can follow Cool San Diego Sights via Facebook or Twitter!

 The 62nd Annual Massing of the Colors and Service of Remembrance was held this morning at the Spreckels Organ Pavilion in Balboa Park.
-The stirring, patriotic event is organized by the San Diego Chapter of The Military of the World Wars.
+The stirring, patriotic event is organized by the San Diego Chapter of Military Order of the World Wars.
 Its purpose is to honor the flag and support and remember those who have served our country and defended liberty, including those who paid the ultimate sacrifice.

 The parade of color guards this year included about 30 groups, from a variety of local organizations representing ordinary Americans, the military, veterans, law enforcement, JROTC and ROTC, and scouting.